davidgutierrezrubio/jmathanim/index.md

 Version 0.8.6-SNAPSHOT:

+- Fixed bug in copy() method of FunctionGraph
+- Added showCreation strategy for delimiters
 - Fixed a bug when animation the creation of a `Arrow2D` object.
 - Fixed bug when zooming arrows.
 - Added double arrows with the `makeDoubleArrow2D` static method.